Interpreting Genesis: A Historical Perspective

 Yet even here, hope is stitched in.
 “He will crush your head, and you will strike his heel” (Genesis 3:15).
 A wound will remain, but victory will come.
 The first gospel is spoken over the dust.
 The Eastern fathers often called this the “protoevangelium”, the first glimmer of redemption.
 Even in curse, God remains the source of being, and from Him redemption begins to unfold.

-Exile and the ache of humanity
+Exile and the Ache of Humanity

 To be human is to be east of Eden.
 To till soil that resists.
 To live under a curse and yet still carry promise.
 Adam names Eve “mother of all living,” even as death has entered the story (Genesis 3:20).
 Exile is unavoidable, but so is God’s relentless pursuit.